-It’s Autism Awareness Week!
+It’s Autism Acceptance Week!

 For the occasion, I will share my experience of autism on the workplace.
 With some specific about Cockroach Labs, since I work regularly with that crowd.